vivian1993/logic-rules-based-reasoning-tutorial/README.md

 * Improving Knowledge Graph Embedding Using Simple Constraints [[paper]](https://arxiv.org/pdf/1906.08495.pdf)  [[code]](https://github.com/iieir-km/ComplEx-NNE_AER)
 	* Brief overview: This paper investigates the potential of using entailment constraints to improve KG embedding.
 It examines non-negativity constraints on entity representations and approximate entailment constraints on relation representations.
-	* Authors: Boyang Ding, Quan Wang, Bin Wang, Li Guo
+	* Authors: Boyang Ding, Quan Wang, Bin Wang and Li Guo
 	* Venue:ACL'18
 	* Citation: 21

+* Embedding Uncertain Knowledge Graphs [[paper]](https://arxiv.org/pdf/1811.10667.pdf) [[code]](https://github.com/stasl0217/UKGE)
+	* Brief overview: This paper proposes a novel uncertain KG embedding model UKGE, which aims to preserve both structural and uncertainty information of relation facts in the embedding space.
+	* Authors: Xuelu Chen, Muhao Chen, Weijia Shi, Yizhou Sun and Carlo Zaniolo
+	* Venue:AAAI'19
+	* Citation: 4

 #### Designing embedding-based variational distribution for variational inference of MLN
 They proposed to conduct variational inference of MLN byleveraging embeddings to define variational distribution of all pos-sible triples.

 * Probabilistic Logic Neural Networks for Reasoning [[paper]](https://arxiv.org/pdf/1906.08495.pdf) [[code]](https://github.com/DeepGraphLearning/pLogicNet)
 	* Brief overview: The paper defines the joint distribution of all possibletriplets by using a MLN with first-order logic, which can beefficiently optimized with the variational EM algorithm.
-	* Authors: Meng Qu, Jian Tang
+	* Authors: Meng Qu and Jian Tang
 	* Venue: NeurIPS'19
 	* Citation: 2